zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

-# Artifact code for paper "Exploiting Inaccurate Branch History in Side-Channel Attacks" - user-mode intra-process PoCs
+# Artifact code for paper "Exploiting Inaccurate Branch History in Side-Channel Attacks" - User-Mode Intra-Process PoCs

 This artifact contains PoC codes demonstrating the vulnerable mechanism and attack flows described in the paper using intra-mode attack processes.
 Note they don't mount a practical attack, just demonstrating the exploited primitives and the corresponding microarchitectural behaviors.